L1lith/Your-First-RPG/.github/ISSUE_TEMPLATE/improvement-idea.md

 ---

 Stuck and can't figure out what to do?
-Try to solve your issue by viewing the resources [here](https://l1lith.github.io/Intro-Coding-Concepts#resources) or googling it.
+Try to solve your issue by viewing the resources at https://l1lith.github.io/Intro-Coding-Concepts#resources or googling it.
 If you still can't find the answer, fill in this form and I'll help you if I can.

 ## Issue:
 Describe your issue in detail, and include any error messages in full